-From the issuing bank, we get a message of either success or failure to reserve the amount.
+The issuing bank responds with either success or failure to reserve the amount.

-If we get a failure message, we also receive an error code explaining the reason.
+If we receive a failure message, we also receive an error code explaining the reason.
 Depending on the issuing bank we receive different error codes.
 Here are some common errors on authorizations:

-If we get a success message from the issuing bank, we have the following possibilities for the transaction:
+If we receive a success message from the issuing bank, we have the following possibilities for the transaction:

 To void a transaction means to cancel the authorization and remove the reservation of the money on the cardholder's account.
 A transaction can either be partial or fully voided in Paylike.

 Once you have voided a transaction amount, you can not capture it again.